dfmorrison/pyactup/doc/index.rst

 Changes to PyACTUp
 ==================

-Changes between versions 2.0.2 and 2.0.4
+Changes between versions 2.0.2 and 2.0.8
 ----------------------------------------

-* Restructured the build process to be more modern, and updated copyrights and documentation.
+* Adjusted copyrights and documentation.